 |Fidelity® Rewards Visa Signature® Card||Boosting retirement savings|

 |Citi Custom Cash® Card||Bonus cash back|

 Here’s why: The Capital One Venture Rewards Credit Card makes it simple to earn and redeem your travel rewards.
 With flexible redemption options that don’t tie you down to a specific airline or hotel chain, you can travel on your terms.

-Capital One’s Purchase Eraser feature then lets you easily redeem those points for statement credits after you pay for travel expenses with your card.
+You can easily redeem those points for statement credits after you pay for travel expenses with your card.
 Or, if you prefer, you can use your miles to “pay” for purchases when you book your travel through Capital One.
 Plus, miles can be transferred to one of Capital One’s airline travel partners for even greater flexibility.